Tugarin: Nature myth

 It has been suggested by some commentators that Tugarin represents the element of fire, since in some versions of "Alyosha Popovich", Tugarin's torso is covered with fiery snakes which he uses as a weapon, attempts to strangle Alyosha with smoke, throw fiery sparks at him, scorch him with fire, and shoot firebrands (головни́, or ignited logs of wood) at him.

 Tugarin may also represent the element of water, because their duel usually takes place near a river (usually the Safat River).
 However, Tugarin is defeated due to rain, which spoils his papery wings.

 Combat with Alyosha

 Tugarin Zmeyevich is best known from the bylina about his duel with Alyosha Popovich, which comes in many different versions.
 The story is also found in the prose fairytale version.

-In some versions, they two meet for the duel at Safat River, where they pitch pavilions.
+In some versions, the two meet for the duel at Safat River, where they pitch pavilions.
 Tugarin roars in a booming voice, or else hisses like a snake.

 He is flying in the sky flapping his paper-like wings, which fail him when it rains.
 Alyosha Popovich wins the duel, cuts Tugarin's body into pieces and scatters them across the field.

 Some bylinas mention Tugarin's intimate relations with the wife of Prince Vladimir.
 When she finds out about his death, she turns sad and reproaches Alyosha Popovich for separating her from her "dear friend".